Betweenmatt/TastyScript/Wiki/README.md

 # Overriding

 You can override pre-defined functions with the `override` tag.
 Overriding is useful for adding additional functionality to the pre-defined functions.
+Note some functions are `Sealed` and cannot be overriden!
+If you take a look at the [Functions](/Wiki/Functions.md) page you can see which functions are sealed.

 ```
 override.Start(){